Today's Viewpoint: A MarshBerry Publication

 Myth #4 –Agencies & Brokerages Join Aggregators Only for Market Access or More Compensation

 As stated in Myth #1, there are many different types of aggregation models that have unique structural nuances.
 In addition, no organization within each model segment is the same.
 Therefore, firms shouldn’t make assumptions on how an aggregation model operates in relation to the commission, bonus compensation, ownership, direct carrier access, change in their existing relationships, operations, or succession.
+Each are different and you need to determine what is most important to you and which model best fits your specific needs.

 • Drive additional revenue?